gustafnk/microservice-websites-site/index.md

   - Make a release and iterate!
 It should be easy to change between server-side and client-side transclusion of fragments.

 - Caching (TODO)
   - Server-side transclusion is cached server side (both assembled pages and fragments).
-Cache assembled pages a short time (both server-side and client-side) and cache the fragments for a long time, as long as they actively can be purged from the cache
+Cache assembled pages a short time (both server-side and client-side) and cache the fragments for a long time server-side (if they can actively be purged from the cache)
   - Client-side transclusion works the same way, except that the assembled page never exists server-side.
+However, from a client-side perspective, fragments resources are like any other resource, so these can't be cached for a long time in the client
   - Personalised content is not cacheable, be careful

 ## Maintaining the system